ykxvqze/bash_projects/ipv4.md

 |--- ...
 (IP header has more room for options, however such options are rarely used since many routers ignore them)
 ```

 * IPv6 has no checksum.
-The argument against checksums is that any application that really cares about data integrity has to have a checksum in the transport layer, so having another one in the IP layer is an overkill.
+The argument against checksums is that any application that really cares about data integrity has to have a checksum in the transport layer, so having another one in the IP layer is overkill.
 Moreover, experience with IPv4 has shown that computing an IP checksum was a major expense, hence it was dropped in IPv6.